Out-of-the-box support for Node.js monitoring

 Detect + investigate performance issues

-Datadog’s APM Trace Search & Analytics makes it easier to garner insights from all the trace events you’re collecting from your Node.js applications.
+Datadog’s App Analytics makes it easier to garner insights from all the analyzed spans you’re collecting from your Node.js applications.
 You can quickly search your traces by any dimension, such as availability zone, URL endpoint, or HTTP method, or even high-cardinality tags like user ID or product SKU.
 For any subset of your data, you can view performance overviews of throughput, errors, and latency, and click to inspect traces that meet your search criteria so you can get even deeper insights into the performance of your Node.js applications.

 You can use Datadog APM to set up automated alerts (including anomaly detection and forecasting) on potential issues like high error rates, or anomalous request throughput.
 You can also rely on Watchdog to automatically keep you informed about performance issues in your applications.
 Watchdog uses machine learning to surface potential problems, like elevated error rates on any of your endpoints, without requiring you to manually configure any alerts.